Check Out What Whales Are Doing With ABNB - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Airbnb options trades today is 1271.83 with a total volume of 4,949.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Airbnb's big money trades within a strike price range of $150.0 to $200.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Airbnb's whale activity within a strike price range from $135.0 to $230.0 in the last 30 days.

 Airbnb Option Volume And Open Interest Over Last 30 Days